Tory donors turn on Truss even as Hunt rips up disastrous mini-Budget

 Tory MPs agreed that Mr Hunt’s intervention was not enough to save Ms Truss.
 “She can’t lead us into the next election, everyone knows that – it is just whether she goes in the short term or the long term,” said one.

+Senior Tories were said to be plotting to swiftly oust the prime minister, with some reported to want defence secretary Ben Wallace to replace her in Downing Street.

-Mr Hunt is due to meet Ms Truss on Sunday at Chequers.
+There were reports on Mr Hunt is due to meet Ms Truss on Sunday at Chequers.

 But his plans almost immediately prompted a backlash from Thatcherite Tory MP John Redwood, who tweeted: “You cannot tax your way to higher growth.
 If you tax too much you end up borrowing more as you have a worse slowdown.”